DataDog/dcos-datadog-agent-docs/README.md

         version.scheme: semver
 ```

-## Spark Configuration
+## Appendix: Spark Configuration

+> :warning: The following instructions are provided as a reference only.
+Please contact your Spark administrator to make
+> sure these settings are applicable to your environment.

 In order for the Datadog Agent Spark integration to be able to collect metrics in the DC/OS running in Strict security
 mode the Spark and Spark History Server packages have to be configured according to the D2IQ security recommendations
 for this mode of operation.
 Note also that Spark History Server requires HDFS to be installed as a dependency.

-> :warning: The following instructions are provided as a reference only.
-If you have already installed Spark and History
-> Server (logging to HDFS) you may skip this section and proceed to [Spark Integration](#Spark-Integration).

 1. Install HDFS